 Condition is very good, a break mid claw has been reaffixed, the claw has been coated with a preservative at the fossil site, no further work has taken place other than the preserving on finding.
 In a good stable condition, exhibiting a very good distal tip and bone structure, blood vessel pores etc. The morphology of the claw is very good having attributes of the Spinosaurid family.
 The point of the claw is complete, bone structure is evident and clear to the proximal end where the blood vessel structure is profuse and well defined.
 As is the nerve vein artery groove to both flanks of the claw.
 Towards the proximal end of the claw and this groove are the points of connection of the finger flex tendon points which also exhibit clear distinct morphology.

-There are many influences which play a role in the outcome and extraction process's when considering the value of these Dinosaur fossils and the diminishing resource, in this region of the world, of this unique site.
-Complete undamaged dinosaur fossil are limited in occurrence, it requires a lot of collecting time in the field to acquire such a fine example.
-The prestigious Spinosaurus fossils our more rare.
+There are many influences which play a role in the outcome and extraction processes when considering the value of these Dinosaur fossils and the diminishing resource, in this region of the world, of this unique site.
+Complete undamaged dinosaur fossils are limited in occurrence, it requires a lot of collecting time in the field to acquire such a fine example.
+The prestigious Spinosaurus fossils are rarer.
 These sites will too become exhausted, coupled with political and military unrest in the region making collecting more haphazard.